Tensions rise as AstraZeneca, EU spar over vaccine delays

 Stella Kyriakides, the European Commissioner for health and food safety, rejected Soriot’s explanation for the delays, saying that “not being able to ensure manufacturing capacity is against the letter and spirit of our agreement.”

+The EU’s contract with AstraZeneca is confidential and can’t be released without the agreement of both sides.
+The EU has asked AstraZeneca for permission to release the contract, Kyriakides said.

-A third round of talks in as many days aimed at resolving the dispute is scheduled to take place Wednesday evening in Brussels.
+A third round of talks aimed at resolving the dispute is scheduled for Wednesday evening in Brussels.

 “I call on AstraZeneca to engage fully to rebuild trust, to provide complete information and to live up to its contractual, societal and moral obligations,” Kyriakides said at a media briefing in Brussels.

-The EU, which has 450 million citizens and the economic and political clout of the world’s biggest trading bloc, is lagging badly behind countries like Israel and Britain in rolling out coronavirus vaccine shots for its health care workers and most vulnerable people.
-That’s despite having over 400,000 confirmed virus deaths since the pandemic began.
+The dispute comes as the EU, which has 450 million citizens and the economic clout of the world’s biggest trading bloc, lags far behind countries like Israel and Britain in delivering coronavirus vaccines to its people.

 The EU has signed deals for six different vaccines, but so far regulators have only authorized the use of the two, one made by Pfizer and another by Moderna.
 The EU’s drug regulator will consider the AstraZeneca vaccine on Friday.